mozilla/fxpay/README.rst

 **INVALID_TRANSACTION_STATE**
     The transaction was in an invalid state and cannot be processed.

-**NOT_STARTED**
+**NOT_INITIALIZED**
-    The library did not start up yet; no actions can be performed.
-Check the console for details on the startup failure.
+    The library was not initialized correctly; no actions can be performed.
+This might mean you didn't call ``init()`` or it could mean there was an uncaught exception.
+Check the console for details.
-    This could also mean that the library encountered an unexpected exception.

 **NOT_INSTALLED_AS_APP**
     This platform supports apps but the app has not been installed